guomengtao/ForceLock/README.md

 open "macoslock://lock?duration=3600"  # Lock for 1 hour
 ```

+#### Important Notes:
-Note: The URL Scheme duration parameter is independent of the menu options.
-You can set any duration in seconds, even if it's not available in the menu.
+1. The duration parameter is in seconds
+2. You can set any duration, even if it's not in the menu
+3. The app must be running for URL Scheme to work
+4. The duration parameter is independent of menu options
+5. No maximum time limit (use with caution)

 ### AppleScript
 ```applescript